danilor/DigitalKataclysm/README.md

 We are using the exact same .htaccess file that Laravel provides.

+## Why don't just use Laravel/Lumen/CakePHP?
+What its wrong with them?

+Even when there are a lot of frameworks, libraries and free code out there, and they can be used by Digital Kataclysm, I decided to make some of them by my own.
+For example the routes management is being made from scratch (instead of using for example [Slim Framework](https://www.slimframework.com/)), and this is because we want to make a lighter one instead of keep adding libraries to the project composer (and also, learn in the process).

+We know that there are a lot of libraries out there that make most of the work we are doing here; like the great
+example: [Laravel](https://laravel.com/) that includes everything you will see here; but maybe it is including code, libraries and functions that we will never use, or worse, we will never understand how they work.

 ## Want to help me?

 If you are willing to spend some time checking the code and adding improvements,